nandofarias/gizmodo-cli/README.md

 # Gizmodo Reader CLI
-Read all informations and comments from gizmodo.uol.com.br without leaving your shell
+Read all informations and comments from gizmodo.uol.com.br without leaving your terminal